 Hair damage is usually caused by pollution, stress, sun damage and heat styling, but a few simple steps can help you nurse your strands back to life.
 Here’s a look at what they are...

 - Use a hair mask

 Using a shampoo that is free of chemicals like sulphates and parabens will be gentle on your hair and prevent damage.
 Additionally, pick a shampoo that is enriched with natural oils and herbs to further repair hair damage.
 Remember that over-washing your hair tends to strip it off its natural protecting oils making it dry and brittle.
 If your hair needs a pick-me-up, use a dry shampoo in between washes.

 Indulge in a deep conditioning treatment

-Deep conditioning your hair means leaving a conditioner on your hair for longer to help it penetrate better and repair damage.
+Deep conditioning means nothing but leaving on a conditioner for slightly longer than usual.
+In this way the conditioner can penetrate your scalp better and help repair damage more effectively.
 A deep conditioner helps add shine and lustre to damaged hair as well as improves elasticity.